In this article, you will get to know about...

-Petiscos do Bairro ![(38.713141, -9.145152)]: located in Rua da Atalaia, it stands out for its snacks, namely pataniscas, “pica-pau” and peixinhos da horta.
+Snacks of the Neighborhood ![(38.713141, -9.145152)]: located on Rua da Atalaia, it stands out for its appetizers, namely fried potatoes, woodpeckers and fish from the garden.

-Cantinho do Bem Estar ![(38.711447, -9.143742)]: located on Rua do Norte, Cantinho do Bem Estar is a typical tavern in Lisbon that serves Alentejo cuisine.
+Cantinho do Bem Estar ![(38.711447, -9.143742)]: located on Rua do Norte, Cantinho do Bem Estar is a typical Lisbon tavern serving Alentejo cuisine.

 A Severa ![(38.711757, -9.143486)]: located on Rua das Gáveas, it is the fado house that has remained in the same family for the longest time.
-Severa was opened in 1955 and was thus designated to honor the fado singer Severa, the founder of fado.
+Severa was inaugurated in 1955 and was thus designated to honor the fado singer Severa, the founder of fado.

 Adega Machado ![(38.712293, -9.143812)]: located on Rua do Norte, it stands out due to the Sala da Fadistagem, created exclusively for groups.
-Adega Machado was inaugurated in 1937 and was the place of performance of several fado singers, namely Amália Rodrigues, Fernando Maurício, Maria da Fé or Mariza.
+The Adega Machado was inaugurated in 1937 and was the place of performance of several fado singers, namely Amália Rodrigues, Fernando Maurício, Maria da Fé or Mariza.

-Illustrious Figures from Bairro Alto
+Illustrious Figures of Bairro Alto

 Tomás Quintino (1820-1898): Portuguese journalist and businessman was co-founder of Diário de Notícias in 1864 in Bairro Alto together with Eduardo Coelho.